-Although the Illinois Valley Head Start Programs operate as DCFS Licensed Day Care Centers, no fees of any type are charged to families for the participation of their child in the program.
-The Head Start program is provided free of charge to all families who meet the federally defined eligibility requirements which are based on family income.
+Although IVEDC Head Start operates as DCFS Licensed Day Care Center, no fees of any type are charged to families for the participation of their child in the program.
+IVEDC Head Start program is provided free of charge to all families who meet the federally defined eligibility requirements which are based on family income.